IvS-Asteroseismology/star_shine/README.md

 Newer versions are expected to work, and it is considered a bug if this is not the case.

-Before first use, it is recommended to run one very short time-series (for example sim_000_lc.dat included in the data folder).
-This will make sure that the just-in-time compiler can do its magic and make everything run as fast as it can.
+**Important:** STAR SHINE makes use of just-in-time compilation and caching of the compiled functions for fast operation.
-See the script `run_first_use.py`.
-Note that this takes some time, as there are many compiled components in the code, and worry not: this is not indicative of the final runtime.
+Before first use, it is recommended to run the script `run_first_use.py`.
+This runs a very short time-series (sim_000_lc.dat included in the data folder) and will make sure that the just-in-time compiler can do its magic to make everything run as fast as it can.
+Just-in-time compilation can result in more optimised machine code than ahead-of-time compilation.
+Note that compilation takes time, but this only applies to the first time each function is used.
+In short: first time use is not indicative of the final runtime.

 ### Example use